ridiak/thoughts-of-a-lost-soul/content/blog/conflict-of-mind/index.md

 FUCK IT, let me do what I want.

 Like you’re smart.
 MIND sending me endlessly on Twitter.
-Like you do what’s fucking best for me.
+Like you do what’s best for me.
 A failure, that’s only what you want me to be.
 Addicted to easy gratification, IMPATIENT.
 You want me to be a slave of those moments where I can get a shot of dopamine.
 Drugged in your dystopia.
 You want me your slave, slave to an internalised system I created to protect myself.
 Poison to my soul.
 I despise you, you are everything ugly about me and the world.
 I wish I was dumb, so that I wouldn’t have to listen to you.
 I am accomplished only in your fantasy.
-Already seeing myself being a succefful writer as I write fucking GIBBERISH < > JUST STOP
+Already seeing myself being a succefful writer as I write GIBBERISH < > JUST STOP

-SUCCESS, RECOGNITION, fucking ego trips.
+SUCCESS, RECOGNITION, ego trips.
 DESIRES OF SUPERIORITY.
-WHY AM I FUCKING DREAMING OF DOMINATION IT DOESN’T MATTER.
+WHY AM I DREAMING OF DOMINATION IT DOESN’T MATTER.
 DO YOU WANT A REVENGE?
-FUCKING CHILD <> LIFE IS NOT A GAME> YOU WON’T BE HAPPY WITH SUCCESS.
+CHILD <> LIFE IS NOT A GAME> YOU WON’T BE HAPPY WITH SUCCESS.

 Dream better.